-The Directors note that the COVID-19 pandemic has had (and will continue to have in the foreseeable future) an effect on the Consolidated Entity's operations, particularly in Argentina (impacting the Solaroz Lithium-Brine Project) with a lesser effect in Queensland (impacting the Burke Graphite Project), including but not limited to the consequences of Government imposed (international and national/local) travel restrictions and lockdowns/shutdowns.
-There have been no other significant changes in the state of affairs of the Consolidated Entity save as otherwise disclosed in this Directors' Report or the financial statements and notes thereto.
+The Directors note that during the financial year, the COVID-19 pandemic has had an effect on Lithium Energy's operations, particularly in Argentina (impacting the Solaroz Lithium-Brine Project) with a lesser effect in Queensland (impacting the Burke Graphite Project), including but not limited to the consequences of Government imposed (international and national/local) travel restrictions and lockdowns/shutdowns.
+There have been no other significant changes in the state of affairs of Lithium Energy save as otherwise disclosed in this Directors' Report or the financial statements and notes thereto.